CtrlK

 Trigger Term Quality

-Includes natural trigger phrases users would say: 'clerk production', 'clerk deploy checklist', 'clerk go-live', 'clerk launch ready', plus terms like 'deploy', 'production configuration', and 'launch'.
-Good coverage of natural variations.
+Includes natural trigger phrases like 'clerk production', 'clerk deploy checklist', 'clerk go-live', 'clerk launch ready' which are terms users would naturally say.
+Also includes relevant keywords like 'deploy', 'production configuration', and 'launch'.

 3 / 3